bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Streetwise

-If you are the party controller and you move through 1 or more map tiles with the city, dungeon, or road terrains, you gain +1 speed and may move through buildings and end your turn on a building (rooftop) as if they were roads.
+If you are the party controller and you move through 1 or more squares with the city, dungeon, or road terrains, you gain +1 speed and may move through buildings and end your turn on a building (rooftop) as if they were roads.
 Your pet critter allows you to remove one additional obscuring map tile up to 2 squares away.
-Also, your party may act on a surprise round if the party token is on a building, city, dungeon, or road terrain map tile.
+Also, your party is never surprised when the party token rests on a square with the building, city, dungeon, or road terrain.

 ## Background-Name